isabella232/generator/README.md

 - Creates an [`.eslintignore`](generators/eslint/templates/eslintignore) file that excludes the `coverage/` folder from linting
 - Adds a `lint` npm script to lint all javascript files in the project

-Options:
-- `--generateInto` Provide a non-root location for the generated files

 ## Extension